CertiGraph/CertiGraph/README.md

 ### `x86_64-linux`

 First, make sure you have all of the dependencies.

-This can be done via opam:
+1. This can be done via opam:
 ```console
 $ opam install --deps-only ./coq-certigraph.opam
 ```

-Alternatively, you can fetch and compile the dependencies by hand.
+2. Alternatively, you can fetch and compile the dependencies by hand.
 In that case, be sure to edit the `CONFIGURE` file to specify the path to CompCert and/or VST.

+3. Or, if your [Coq Platform](https://github.com/coq/platform) install includes CompCert and VST, then you may already have all the needed libraries.

 Once the dependencies are in place you can perform the build: